What is the function of the TGF beta signaling pathway?

 Cell proliferation in somatic tissues, specification of cell fate during embryogenesis, differentiation, and cell death are controlled by a multitude of cell-cell signals.
 Loss of this control has devastating consequences.
-Prominent among these regulatory signals is the TGF-Beta (Transforming Growth Factor) super family, which comprises a large and diverse group of polypeptide morphogens including the prototype of the family–the TGF-Beta themselves as well as the BMPs (Bone Morphogenetic Proteins) and the GDFs (Growth and Differentiation Factors) .
-The members of the TGF-Beta family are expressed in distinct temporal and tissue-specific patterns and therefore play an important role in the development, homeostasis, and repair of most tissues in organisms.
-All immune cell lineages, including B-cell, T-cell, and dendritic cells as well as macrophages secrete TGF-Beta, which negatively regulates their proliferation, differentiation, and activation by other cytokines.
-Thus, TGF-Beta is a potent immunosuppressor and perturbation of TGF-Beta signaling is linked to autoimmunity, inflammation, and cancer .
+The TGF beta (Transforming Growth Factor) super family, which is prominent among these regulatory signals, comprises a large and diverse group of polypeptide morphogens including the prototype of the family–the TGF beta themselves as well as the BMPs (Bone Morphogenetic Proteins) and the GDFs (Growth and Differentiation Factors) (2).
+The members of the TGF beta family are expressed in distinct temporal and tissue-specific patterns.

-Before binding to its receptors, TGF-Beta is activated from a large latent complex comprised of LTBP and LAP (Latency Associated Peptide).
-Ligand binding to the Type II receptor (TGF-BetaRII) leads to recruitment of Type I receptor (TGF-BetaRI) in the highly conserved juxtamembrane region, known as the GS domain.
-The activated TGF-BetaRI then phosphorylates its downstream targets, the members of the SMAD (Sma and Mad Related Family) family of signal transducers, SMAD2 and SMAD3 .
+Before binding to its receptors, TGF beta is activated from a large latent complex comprised of LTBP and LAP (Latency Associated Peptide).
+Ligand binding to the Type II receptor (TGF betaRII) leads to recruitment of Type I receptor (TGF betaRI) in the highly conserved juxtamembrane region, known as the GS domain.
+The activated TGF betaRI then phosphorylates its downstream targets, the members of the SMAD (Sma and Mad Related Family) family of signal transducers, SMAD2 and SMAD3 (3).
 They form hetero-oligomeric complexes with SMAD4 and translocate to the nucleus, where they interact at the promoter with other transcription factors at DNA sequence-specific binding sites ATF2 (Activating Transcription Factor-2) and SBE (SMAD Binding Element) to regulate gene expression.
-The heteromeric SMAD complex also interacts with transcriptional coactivators and corepressors like p300 and CBP (CREB Binding Protein) to connect the SMAD-TF complex with the basal transcriptional machinery and mediate the biological effects of TGF-Beta .
+The heteromeric SMAD complex also interacts with transcriptional coactivators and corepressors like p300 and CBP (CREB Binding Protein) to connect the SMAD-TF complex with the basal transcriptional machinery and mediate the biological effects of TGF beta (3).
 SMAD2-SMAD4 complexes regulate transcriptional responses by specifically interacting with DNA-binding proteins such as FAST2 (Forkhead Activin Signal Transducer-2).
 Some of the activated target genes stimulate tumorigenesis while others suppress tumorigenesis.
-SMAD2 is multiply ubiquitinated later and selectively targeted for proteasome-dependent degradation .
-Over expression of SMAD7 inhibits phosphorylation of SMAD2 and SMAD3 by activated TGF-BetaRI.
-SMAD6 is quite different in structure from the other SMAD proteins and forms stable associations with TGF-BetaRI.
+SMAD2 is multiply ubiquitinated later and selectively targeted for proteasome-dependent degradation (4).
+Over expression of SMAD7 inhibits phosphorylation of SMAD2 and SMAD3 by activated TGF betaRI.
+SMAD6 is quite different in structure from the other SMAD proteins and forms stable associations with TGF betaRI.
 It interferes with the phosphorylation of SMAD2 and the subsequent heteromerization with SMAD4, but does not inhibit the activity of SMAD3.
 The specificity of receptor–SMAD interactions is dictated by discrete structural elements in the receptor kinase domain and the MAD homology domain of the SMAD.
-Prior to activation, receptor-regulated SMADs are anchored to the cell membrane by factors like SARA (SMAD Anchor for Receptor Activation) that bring the SMADs into proximity of the TGF receptor kinases .
+Prior to activation, receptor-regulated SMADs are anchored to the cell membrane by factors like SARA (SMAD Anchor for Receptor Activation) that bring the SMADs into proximity of the TGF receptor kinases (5).

-TGF-Beta also induces other non-SMAD signaling pathways, which include activation of several MKKs (MAP kinase Kinase) and MEKs (MAPK/ERK Kinase) pathways (JNK/SPAK, p38, and ERK1/2) through upstream mediators RhoA, Ras, TAK1 (TGF-Beta Activated Kinase), TAB1 (TAK1 Binding Protein) and the proteins XIAP (Xenopus Inhibitor of Apoptosis), HPK1 (Haematopoietic Progenitor Kinase-1) are also involved in this link .
-Because of its critical role in cell fate determination, TGF-Beta signaling is subject to many levels of positive and negative regulation, targeting both the receptors and the intracellular mediators.
-Among the negative regulators of SMAD function are two highly conserved members of the Ski family of proto-oncoproteins c-Ski and c-SnON that antagonizes TGF-Beta signaling through direct interactions with the SMAD2/SMAD3 and SMAD4 and later degrade releasing SMADs to regulate transcription.
-SMAD3 recruits the APC (Anaphase-Promoting Complex) and Cdh1 (Cadherin-1) to SnON, thus providing an alternative mechanism to target SnON for ubiquitination and degradation .
-Besides the direct induction or repression of target gene expression, TGF-Beta also induces a variety of complex cellular responses, depending on the cell type, most notably growth arrest in late G1 involving PI3K (Phosphatidylinositol-3-Kinase) and PP2A (Protein Phosphatase-2A), changes in differentiation programs, and apoptosis .
+TGF beta also induces other non-SMAD signaling pathways, which include activation of several MKKs (MAP kinase Kinase) and MEKs (MAPK/ERK Kinase) pathways (JNK/SPAK, p38, and ERK1/2) through upstream mediators RhoA, Ras, TAK1 (TGF beta Activated Kinase), TAB1 (TAK1 Binding Protein) and the proteins XIAP (Xenopus Inhibitor of Apoptosis), HPK1 (Haematopoietic Progenitor Kinase-1) are also involved in this link (1).
+Because of its critical role in cell fate determination, TGF beta signaling is subject to many levels of positive and negative regulation, targeting both the receptors and, the intracellular mediators.
+Among the negative regulators of SMAD function are two highly conserved members of the Ski family of proto-oncoproteins, c-Ski and c-SnON, that antagonize TGF beta signaling through direct interactions with the SMAD2/SMAD3 and SMAD4 (6) and later degrade releasing SMADs to regulate transcription.
+SMAD3 recruits the APC (Anaphase-Promoting Complex) and Cdh1 (Cadherin-1) to SnON, thus providing an alternative mechanism to target SnON for ubiquitination and degradation (3).
+Besides the direct induction or repression of target gene expression, TGF beta also induces a variety of complex cellular responses, depending on the cell type.
+The most notable of these are growth arrest in late G1 involving PI3K (Phosphatidylinositol-3-Kinase) and PP2A (Protein Phosphatase-2A), changes in differentiation programs, and apoptosis (3).
 Other growth factors also regulate TGF-Beta mediated signaling through GRB2 (Growth Factor Receptor-Bound Protein-2)-SOS activation of Ras.

-TGF-Beta are possibly the most pleiotropic secreted proteins functioning as morphogens mediating several physiological processes including hematopoiesis, regulation of hormone secretion in immune response, angiogenesis, tissue morphogenesis and regeneration, and bone induction and modulation.
-With respect to bone induction, TGF-Beta induces substantial endochondral bone formation in a muscle tissue site but limited bone formation in a bony site .
 Failure or dysregulation of TGF-Beta signaling is involved in the development of several diseases, such as hematological malignancies, i.e., leukemia, hemorragic telangiectasia, chondrodysplasias, impaired wound healing, neurodegenerative conditions, developmental disorders, and pulmonary hypertension.
-Genetic or epigenetic loss of TGF-Beta signaling promotes tumorigenesis via suppression of the immune system and changes in cell differentiation of epithelial tumor cells, a phenomenon termed EMT (Epithelial Mesenchymal Transdifferentiation) .
+Genetic or epigenetic loss of TGF-Beta signaling promotes tumorigenesis via suppression of the immune system and changes in cell differentiation of epithelial tumor cells, a phenomenon termed EMT (Epithelial Mesenchymal Transdifferentiation) (1).
 In addition, recent work has implicated TGF-Beta in other processes involved in tumor inhibition including maintenance of genomic stability, induction of senescence, suppression of telomerase activity and prevention of inappropriate angiogenesis.
-More recently in certain patients infected with HIV1 (Human Immunodeficiency Virus Type-1), increased levels of TGF-Beta promoted the production of virus and also impaired the host immune system suggesting a possible role in HIV1 viral gene regulation and pathogenesis .
+More recently in certain patients infected with HIV1 (Human Immunodeficiency Virus Type-1), increased levels of TGF-Beta promoted the production of virus and also impaired the host immune system suggesting a possible role in HIV1 viral gene regulation and pathogenesis (6).

 - Ripamonti U, Ferretti C, Teare J, et al. (2009) Transforming growth factor-beta isoforms and the induction of bone formation: implications for reconstructive craniofacial surgery.
 J Craniofac Surg 20(5):1544-55.